 CRIMSON CRUSH F1: The world’s first fully blight-resistant tomato, with large, round tomatoes (up to 8oz/200g).
 It’s bred for outdoors, but can be grown indoors too.

-SUNCHERRY SMILE F1: Masses of wonderfully sweet red cherry fruits.
+SUNCHERRY SMILE F1: Masses of wonderfully sweet red cherry fruits with very shiny skins.

 A note: The F1 varieties cost a lot to produce, so are expensive and you’ll only get eight-15 seeds per packet.
 However, Green Zebra is not an F1 variety, so is much cheaper and has an average of 75 seeds per packet.